simchikoops/Smike/Project.md

 # To-do

 * Spawn demons on update
-  - Give a dot path
-  - entity, image, rendercomponent
+  - rendercomponent
-  - follow path (by segment)
+  - follow path on update (by segment)
 * Pause button

 # Steps